KallistiOS/KallistiOS/utils/dc-chain/README.md

 The toolchain is composed by:

-- An `sh-elf` toolchain, which is the main toolchain.
+- A `sh-elf` toolchain, which is the main toolchain.
 It targets the CPU of the **Dreamcast**, i.e. the **Hitachi SH-4 CPU** (**SuperH**).
 - An `arm-eabi` toolchain, which is the toolchain used only for the **Yamaha Super Intelligent Sound Processor** (**AICA**).
 This processor is based